 You may want to target those properties that are ripe for renovation.
 You can target these by making the most of the following websites and resources:

 ‘Property to Renovate’ offers a selection of properties in the UK for renovation, extension or investment.
-Allows you to also search auction properties.
+It allows you to also search auction properties.

 Billed as the web’s ultimate resource for the more specific homebuyer, Unusual Homes looks at alternative properties and plots of land for sale.

-Prime Location is an extensive website, with a comprehensive home search function as well as tips, advice and the ability to search for international properties.
+Prime Location is an extensive website, with a comprehensive home search function including international properties.
+It also features renovation tips and advice.

 Land Agents – Buying a Plot of Land to Develop

-Plot Browser lists thousands of self-build plots in the UK and abroad and is developed and maintained by SelfBuild & Design Magazine.
+Plot Browser lists thousands of self-build plots in the UK and abroad.
+It is developed and maintained by SelfBuild & Design Magazine.

 Search for a wide range of land opportunities on UK Land and Farms – dedicated to rural properties and places in slightly more out-the-way locations.